-Below is list of question we get asked most
+Below is list of questions we get asked most often.

 What are the benefits of energy storage?

 Home energy storage systems make the most of electricity by storing it so you can use the energy when you need it.
-Stored energy is typically excess energy from solar of the national grid.
+Energy is typically stored from excess solar energy or the national grid.
 They are particularly useful for people with home renewable energy systems who can use more of the clean energy they generate at home, by accessing renewable energy during periods of high grid demand.